How Claude Code Built This Blog - Part 1

 The Architecture

-Claude created a TypeScript-based static site generator with these key components:
+Claude created a TypeScript-based static site generator with four pieces:

-Build pipeline: Scripts for development, building, and deployment
+Build pipeline: Scripts for dev, build, and deployment.

 const someTheme = {